igor110055/nino_on_chain/RESEARCH/DCR On-Chain Mini Pubs/1 - Relative MVRV Ratio.md

 Bitcoin and Decred have high signal, yet different behaving Realized Caps as a function of their respective blockchain mechanics.
 The goal of this piece was to help highlight some of these differences, and how it plays out on the price charts.

 In particular, Decred's Realized Cap is one of a kind - the amount of valuable data it provides surrounding stakeholders is second to none.
-I likely have one more piece on this in the pipeline, and look forward to checking back on my findings
+I likely have one more piece on this in the pipeline, and look forward to checking back on my findings.

 Until then - signing out.